parasaurolophus/go/automation/README.md

 - Use goroutines and channels for asynchronous operations

-- Rely on communication via channels rather than shared memory in goroutines to the greatest degree possible
+- Rely on communication via channels rather than access to shared memory in goroutines to the greatest degree possible

 This led inevitably to a functional programming paradigm rather than, for example, a collection of "wrapper" structs with methods (i.e. the closest Go